jj-gagnon/generative_sculpture/README.md

-# Step 9 Generating DXF cut file with Python
+# Step 15: Final sculpture

 There are 3 modes that the sculpture can be in base in the length of the trunk.